Som-Energia/somrepresenta-oficinavirtual/README.md

 TODO: Unify both environments, by achieving hot module reload while generating in `backend/dist` for the backend to serve in development.

+### `representa-manage`

+`representa-manage` is a installed script which includes, as subcommands, some utilities for operation and development.

+Some of them are:

+- reset-password: resets the password of a user
+- list-signatures: removes the signatures made by a user
+- clear-signatures: removes the signatures made by a user

+See the command help for more information.